 Unauthorised recording and/or distribution of material recorded at any festival event or session or accessed online via MIFF Play constitutes a breach of copyright and is strictly prohibited.
 Any person caught attempting to make a recording or tampering with or disabling any anti-piracy technologies will be removed from the event or streaming platform and the material will be destroyed or deleted.
 Such persons may also be subject to legal action.

-MIFF provides guidance and warnings where this is deemed appropriate to a film’s content.
-These warnings appear on the film’s page on miff.com.au and will also be displayed prior to the start of the film when viewed on MIFF Play.
-MIFF takes the warning process seriously and expects audiences to do the same.
-All viewers on MIFF Play are strongly encouraged to consider a film’s suitability for themselves and any other viewers in the household in the context of warnings provided at the point of sale.
+MIFF provides viewer advice where this is deemed appropriate to a film’s content.
+This viewer advice appears on the film’s page on miff.com.au and will also be displayed prior to the start of the film.
+All viewers are strongly encouraged to consider a film’s suitability for themselves in the context of viewer advice provided at the point of sale.
+No refunds will be provided after the commencement of the film.

 Privacy and security of details: